crisperdue/prooftoys-site/content/number-game/tutorial1.md

 of getting from one true statement to another in the logic of Prooftoys.

-### Taking your first step

-First steps are big milestones!
-This proof will have just one step.
-Start by selecting the assumption, the first `0 = 0`.
-As you hover the mouse cursor over different parts of the statement they will highlight to show that they can be selected.
-Click to confirm the offered selection <b videotip="/images/select-x-y.mp4">like this</b>
-(Hover the mouse cursor to see a demonstration.)

-Next look at the menu down at the bottom of the proof editor.
-If the "Basic" section of the menu is not already displayed, show it by pausing the mouse cursor over the word "Basic".

-The menu offers you choices for the next proof step.
-You will want the menu item that starts with ➭ <b>`T`</b>.
-This arrow at the beginning of a menu item means that the selected term will be transformed into `T`, for *true*.
-Many typical proof steps are like this, transforming an assumption into some other form.

-Go ahead and select that menu item.
-Now you should see a second step in the proof editor display, and the words "Proof complete" at the top of the proof editor area.
-When Prooftoys proves that an assumption is true, it normally drops it from the assumptions.
-In this case there are no more assumptions, so we are left with just the desired result -- the goal statement.

-The words "Proof complete" appear at the top of the proof editor display, confirming that your mission is accomplished.

-{{< figure src="/images/proof-complete.png" alt="The completed proof" >}}

-This one proof step illustrates both of the basic operations Prooftoys uses to get from one true statement to another true statement:
-**substitution** as already described, and **replacement** of a term with some equal term.
-In this step, Prooftoys uses the fact that `(x = x) == T` to replace `0 = 0` with T.  It then drops the true assumption `T` from the assumptions, leaving just the conclusion.

-This combination of substitution together with replacement is known as **rewriting**, our most widely used type of proof step.
-You will also use some other kinds of combination steps in playing the Natural Numbers Game, but don't worry --- they are all just conveniences to help make your journey easier.

-So it is fair to say that this simple one step proof sets the stage for all reasoning in Prooftoys!
+The combination of substitution together with replacement is known as **rewriting**, our most widely used type of proof step.
+So it is fair to say that *this simple one step proof sets the stage for all reasoning in Prooftoys!*

 #### ➪ [***Next***]({{< relref "/number-game/tutorial2.md" >}})

 &nbsp;

 <hr>

-&nbsp;

 ### About the Proof Editor